arcmags/fractal-cli/README.md

 # fractal-cli

-View and navigate the Mandelbrot set in glorious 6 color ascii in your terminal of choice.
+View and navigate the Mandelbrot set in glorious six color ascii in your terminal of choice.

 ![terminal](terminal.png)